jedi-academy/learn-4711/data/tutorials/tut-adv01.md

         $this->response(array('ok'), 200);
     }

-Note that we need to get at the PUT arguments a bit differently, as they are not put into a PHP superglobal for us.

-And similarly for incoming DELETE requests ...
+And the same for incoming DELETE requests ...

     // Handle an incoming DELETE - delete a todo item function item_delete($key=null)